Atharva-Phatak/Analysing-Glassdoor-Jobs/README.md

     * Interesting thing was all the details like job title,Company name,salary,etc were present in a Json file under </script> tag, so I       extracted the content of the json and got most of  my info.
 ![img](https://github.com/Atharva-Phatak/Glassdoor-Jobs_Data-Analysis/blob/master/Images/Json_ld.PNG)
-    * I found another class_ id for <div> tage which contained job description so I used it to extract the job description.
+    * I found another class_ id for <div> tag which contained job description so I used it to extract the job description.
-5 After extracting the information I stored it in various .csv files according the search query.
+After extracting the information I stored it in various .csv files according the search query.

 ## Stage II : Exploratory Data Analysis a.k.a EDA